-Now that the pandemic has quietened down and travel is back up and running, you might find yourself travelling more often.
-Most people hate travelling and majority of the time, not the destination they hate but the travelling itself.
+Most people hate travelling and the majority of the time, it is not the destination they hate but the travelling itself.
 Some feel restless, uncomfortable, cramped, bored or even ill.
-If you are someone who gets travel sickness on a flight or a long car journey here are some suggestions which might make your next travelling experience a little more comfortable
+If you are someone who suffers from travel sickness on a flight or a long car journey here are some suggestions which might make your next travelling experience a little more comfortable

 Avoid big meals